 ISO 26262 is the functional safety standard for electrical and electronic systems in series production passenger cars.
 It requires qualification of all (electrical and electronic) components with respect to safety.
 The qualification process is described in the standard.

 Usually, the compiler is not part of the on-board electronic systems.
 The compiler is used by the component developer, and it is the compiler-generated code that goes into the car.
-Clearly, if the compiler generates incorrect code and the component that contains that code is part of the control system of the car, this can have serious consequences.
-For that reason, functional safety standards, including ISO 26262, define that the tools used to create components are also subject to qualification.
-The compiler is one such tool – its correctness can have serious impact on the safety of the car.
+There can be serious consequences if the compiler generates incorrect code and the component that contains that code is part of the control system of the car.
+For that reason, ISO 26262 part 8 section 11 defines that the tools used to create components are also subject to qualification.
+The compiler is one such tool.